 Other Paperwork: If applicable, and arrangements are made in advance: A Health Certificate from our veterinarian will be provided at the expense of the buyer.
 Service memo(s) will also be provided at the time of transport for registered does that have been purchased bred or exposed (please see below).

 On the date of Transport: The animal will receive a hoof trimming.
 The transporter and I will visually inspect the animal prior to loading to ensure the animal is in good health.
-I will take pictures of the animal the day of transport.
 When the animal leaves the farm with a transporter, I will contact you as soon as they depart to let you know they are on their way.
 Once the animal is loaded for transport, the care and health of the animal are transferred completely to the new owner/transporter.
 I am not liable for any injury or mistreatment of the animal while in the care of the transporter -- I maintain the right to refuse to allow the animal to be transported up to and including the moment the animal is to be loaded.
 If this should ever occur, I will contact the buyer immediately to inform them of the reason(s) for my refusal and to offer alternate transport or a full refund of the purchase price.

 I am always available after the sale for further questions!
 Please contact me if you need anything or have any questions.